Graviti-AI/prediction-challenge/simulator/README.md

 make -j4
 ./simulator -p 50051

+# If you want to load config
+./simulator -p 50051 -c ../config.txt

 # If you want to rviz visualize, you need to open port 8086 for rviz
 ./simulator -p 50051 -r 8086
  ```